Akadil/42-Python-bootcamp/README.md

 ## Module00 - Python Basics 1

 - ex 10 - Morse code.
 Create a program to convert a string to morse code
+- ex 09 - Guess my number.
+Create a simple program where you try to guess a random number